Branch points of split degenerate superelliptic curves I: construction of Schottky groups: An algorithm to find an optimal set

 If, on the other hand, the computations in Step \ref{step 3} show that there is no good or bad folding of $S$ with respect to $(i, j)$, we move to Step \ref{step 5}.
 If $i \neq g - 1$ (in other words, if we have not exhausted all of the distinguished vertices $v_i$ apart from $v_g$), we increase $i$ by $1$.
-If instead we have reached this point with $i = g - 1$, then it follows from \Cref{rmk folding change of i} that there is no good or bad folding of $S_n$, and so the set $S_n$ is optimal by definition. \Cref{lemma optimal is good} now says that $S_n$ is good, which implies by \Cref{prop folding equivalence properties} that the original input $S_0$ is good.
-This is reflected by the termination of the algorithm at Step \ref{step 5} with an output of $\Smin := S_n$.
+If instead we have reached this point with $i = g - 1$, then it follows from \Cref{rmk folding change of i} that there is no good or bad folding of $S_m$, and so the set $S_m$ is optimal by definition. \Cref{lemma optimal is superelliptic} now says that the set $S_m$ is superelliptic, which implies by \Cref{prop folding equivalence properties} that the original input set $S_0$ is superelliptic.
+This is reflected by the termination of the algorithm at Step \ref{step 5} with an output of $\Smin := S_m$.
 This proves part (a) of the theorem.

-Meanwhile, Step \ref{step 1} tests whether $S_n$ is a set (without repeated elements) and if not, finds the parity of the number of repeated elements.
-If the multiset $S_n$ is not a set, then we must have $n \geq 1$ and that $S_n$ by definition is a bad folding of $S_{n - 1}$; thus by \Cref{lemma bad foldings are bad} combined with \Cref{prop folding equivalence properties}, the input set $S_0$ is not good, as is reflected by the termination and output of the algorithm at this point.
-If $S_n$ has an even number of repeated elements, then replacing $S_n$ with its underlying set yields a set which, if clustered in $\frac{v(p)}{p - 1}$-separated pairs, has the same associated subgroups $\Gamma \lhd \Gamma_0 < \PGL_2(K)$ as the original $S_n$ had.
-Step \ref{step 2}, meanwhile, tests whether $S_n$ is separated in $\frac{v(p)}{p - 1}$-separated pairs; if it is not, then again the input set $S_0$ is not good by \Cref{prop clustered in pairs} combined with \Cref{prop folding equivalence properties}.
+Meanwhile, Step \ref{step 1} tests whether $S_m$ is a set (without repeated elements) and if not, finds the parity of the number of repeated elements.
+If the multiset $S_m$ is not a set, then we must have $n \geq 1$ and that $S_m$ by definition is the image of a bad folding of $S_{m - 1}$; thus by \Cref{lemma bad foldings are bad} combined with \Cref{prop folding equivalence properties}, the input set $S_0$ is not superelliptic, as is reflected by the termination and output of the algorithm at this point.
+If $S_m$ has an even number of repeated elements, then replacing $S_m$ with its underlying set yields a set which, if clustered in $\frac{v(p)}{p - 1}$-separated pairs, has the same associated subgroups $\Gamma \lhd \Gamma_0 < \PGL_2(K)$ as the original $S_m$ had.
+Step \ref{step 2}, meanwhile, tests whether $S_m$ is separated in $\frac{v(p)}{p - 1}$-separated pairs; if it is not, then again the input set $S_0$ is not superelliptic by \Cref{prop clustered in pairs} combined with \Cref{prop folding equivalence properties}.
 We have thus proved parts (b) and (c) of the theorem.